-1. Social connections make us happier and healthier while loneliness kills
+1. Social connection make us happier and healthier while loneliness kills

 When you’re more socially connected to your family, your friends, your partner, and your community, you tend to be much happier and healthier.
 But the reverse is also true: the less connected you are and the more lonely you feel, the more vulnerable you are to an early death.
 And the unfortunate paradox in this day and age is that a lot of people are more connected before through technology, but less connected to real people in their lives.

-2. It’s not just the number of your relationships but the quality of relationships that counts
+2. It’s not just the number of your relationships, but the quality of them that counts

 Secure, attached relationships — relationships where both partners feel they can count on each other in times of need — protect our mind and our body.
 That doesn’t mean that you have to find a relationship where there is never any bickering or conflicts.
 It means that your relationship can protect you as long as you feel you can truly turn to the person you’re in a partnership with when the going gets tough.